 Most host families now have internet access, and may choose to contact you by email.
 Including an email address will encourage many families to contact potential applicants.
 Please make sure the email address is very clearly written.
-If you include an email address on your file, please check the account regularly, if you do not respond quickly to an email a family will decide you are not interested.
+If an applicant includes an email address on your file, please check the account regularly.